 We represent professional organizations and their members in lawsuits, regulatory investigations, transactions and legislative matters.
 We also regularly represent leading accounting firms, major consulting firms, and numerous national and international law firms.
 In fact, we have tried several matters to successful conclusion and have prevailed at the motion stage in numerous cases on behalf of professional firms.
-On the legislative front, our lawyers played a substantial role in achieving passage of both the Private Securities Litigation Reform Act of 1995 and the Securities Litigation Uniform Standards Act of 1998.

 We have gained a thorough understanding of the structures, cultures and operating practices of accounting networks and individual firms from our longstanding relationships as well as from the experience of several of our lawyers working within accounting firm general counsels’ offices.
 This understanding enables us to provide legal advice that takes into consideration the business, regulatory and other realities applicable to the accounting industry, and has resulted in our being called upon to support accounting networks’ wider global needs.

 In addition to our extensive experience representing US member firms in US proceedings and UK member firms in UK proceedings, we have provided strategic oversight of the handling of claims worldwide, including claims against member firms in Hong Kong, Singapore, Bangkok, the Cayman Islands, Korea and India.
 In some instances we have worked with our existing local teams as well as local teams from other law firms.